daremat/es6-epf/README.md

 you can recover the function style to create a class for instance as you saw in the beginning of this tutorial.

 But we can do better things with NPM, we can add a new common command: `npm run build` which will build our Javascript files with Babel.
-It's gonna be also better if we let babel take care of this part without npx.
+It's gonna be also better if we let babel takes care of this part without npx.
 So we need to install babel cli (command line interpreter) and adding it to the `package.json`.

 ``` shell